innoave/genevo/README.md

 ## Crate Features

-`genevo` provides additional data types to be used as genotypes throw optional crate features:
+`genevo` provides additional data types to be used as genotypes through optional crate features:

 * `fixedbitset`: provides `Fixedbitset` to be used as genotype
 * `Smallvec`: provides `Smallvec` to be used as genotype